ShapeWorld

 ShapeWorld makes use of the eight basic shapes found in nature, indeed in all our architecture: plane, block, pyramid, cone, sphere, cylinder, spiral, torus.
 Any shape, however complicated in the end, can be deconstructed into those basics.
 (Strictly speaking this is not entirely true: a torus can be deconstructed into a curved cylinder for example, but in general they all have their specific algorithms, and to jump from one to the other one algorithm has to be exited and another entered)

-ShapeWorld uses one single algorithm that includes sections for every one of the shape types, and which shape, or which combination of shapes, appears depends on 27 parameters making up the sections.
+ShapeWorld uses one single algorithm that includes sections for every one of the shape types, and which shape appears, or which combination of shapes, depends on 27 parameters making up the sections.
 Therefore any shape, however distinctly expressed, is a function of the combined influence of those 27 parameters.
-In the ShapeWorld video the module is run on its own, which means the parameters are continually defined by random number generators.
+The parameters are continually defined by the AI engine's output.
 As one value has been selected, there is an incremental movement from its previous value to the current one, at which point another value is randomly selected, and so on.
-Once coupled to the AI program the random number generators are replaced by output from the AI engine.

 The shapes can be compared to an organism's body language; they are the visuals.
 Then there is the sound.
 How does an artificial mind sound like?
 Or, in this case, how does a sphere, a cylinder or cone for that matter, sound like?
 Since the entire system is a construct to begin with, derived from the considerations mentioned above, the sound should follow similar lines.